Armaggheddon/whisper2me/README.md

 The code can run on both ARM-64 and X64 architectures.
 It has been tested on:
 - Raspberry Pi 3B with 1GB of RAM (using [Raspberry Pi OS(64-bit) Lite](https://www.raspberrypi.com/software/operating-systems/)), the only runnable model is the `TINY` one.
 Almost all available Pi's resources are used and runs approximately 6x slower than real-time.

 - Nvidia Orin AGX with 64GB of RAM (using [Jetpack 5.1.2](https://developer.nvidia.com/embedded/jetpack-sdk-512)), all models run without any issue.
 Using the `LARGE_V3` model requires around 25-30 GB of combined RAM (both CPU and GPU).
 Execution time is faster than real-time.

+- WSL on a desktop in both standard and CUDA version with an RTX 3070 Ti.
+Execution time is faster than real-time.

 Task list